XinYuJ20/Magicat-Hunt/index.md

 # Next Steps

 *   Next time, we would like to incorporate a more cohesive storyline.
+We's consider having the cat follow the user while markers are not detected so the user developes a stronger relationship with the cat.
 More animations would be included along with the ability to interact with the cat through touchscreen.